European leaders discuss Ukraine peace efforts amid Russia’s 'toughened' stance

 Despite the intensity of the fighting, officials in Phnom Penh insist they remain open to immediate bilateral negotiations.
 Suos Yara, a senior adviser to Prime Minister Hun Manet, described the conflict as a "lose-lose game" and urged a return to the negotiating table to prevent further loss of life.

 However, the mood in Bangkok appears far less conciliatory.
 The Thai military has confirmed that three of its soldiers have been killed and 68 wounded in the exchanges.
-Tens of thousands of Thai villagers living along the frontier have also been evacuated.
+Tens of thousands of Thai villagers living along the frontier have also been evacuated to safety.

 U.S. Secretary of State Marco Rubio also issued a statement calling for an immediate halt to hostilities, urging both parties to return to the de-escalatory measures agreed upon at an October summit held in President Trump's presence.